-Last year, the team completed a guide for corporate executives to understand the considerations necessary to decide whether and how to seek partnerships with environmental NGOs and the arrangements of such partnerships.
-Currently, the team is planning a conference for early spring 2017 to bring together key figures from the corporation, environmental NGO and academia worlds to discuss the benefits and challenges of a partnership.
+In the previous year, the team completed a guide for corporate executives to understand the considerations necessary to decide whether and how to seek partnerships with environmental NGOs and the arrangements of such partnerships.
+This year, the team planned a conference for early spring 2017 to bring together key figures from the corporation, environmental NGO and academia worlds to discuss the benefits and challenges of a partnership.
 The conference will ideally serve as a catalyst to spur both corporations and NGOs to pursue partnerships, the development of which the team will serve as a third party consultant and facilitator.

 The team completed and published a guide for corporate executives to understand the considerations necessary to decide whether and how to seek partnerships with environmental NGOs and the arrangements of such partnerships, and vice versa.
-A task force conference was held at Claremont McKenna College in the spring.
+The analysts also held a task force conference at Claremont McKenna College in the spring.

 First Annual Green Careers Conference

-The team organized a careers conference for all 5-C students that brought in representatives of environmental groups, consulting firms, law firms, and government agencies; and offered panel discussions on various aspects of environmental jobs and issues.
-For more information, refer to the GCC 2015 page here.
-The second annual conference is scheduled for Feb 5, 2016.
+The team organized a careers conference for all 5-C students that brought in representatives of environmental groups, consulting firms, law firms, and government agencies.
+The event also offered panel discussions on various aspects of environmental jobs and issues.

 Research on the Structures, Opportunities, and Challenges of Partnerships between Environmental NGOs and Corporations

-The team has nearly completed a guide for corporate executives to understand the considerations necessary to decide whether and how to seek partnerships with environmental NGOs and the arrangements of such partnerships.
-The parallel guide for the NGO leaders remains to be done.
-The draft reports of the team over the past two years have been essential for the work of an international taskforce working in parallel with the REC.
+The team has completed a guide for corporate executives to understand the considerations necessary to decide whether and how to seek partnerships with environmental NGOs and the arrangements of such partnerships.
+The draft reports of the team over the past two years have been essential for the work of an international task force working in parallel with the REC.